RainyXeon/LavaStatusMonitor/README.md

-# lava-checker
+# LavaStatusMonitor

-Lavalink check bot.
+Lavalink usage check bot.
 Private use only :p.

 # Install